Follow Coach Sue on Twitter: @CoachSueFSU

 Florida State Women's Basketball head coach Sue Semrau comes off her milestone 20th season with the Seminoles, and enters the 2017-18 year looking to build off another NCAA Elite Eight finish.
 A four-time winner of the ACC Coach of the Year award and Florida State's all-time leader in wins, Semrau has earned a reputation as a coach that not only keeps her team in the national rankings by leading her players to victory but also one that helps foster the personal and professional growth of the student-athletes.

-"Coach Sue" has guided the Seminoles to 12 NCAA Tournaments, including two Elite Eight appearances in 2010 and 2015, four NCAA Sweet 16s in 2007, 2010, 2015 and 2016, won a pair of gold medals with USA Basketball and has seen 30 student-athletes earn academic all-conference honors.
-Over the last eight years, Florida State has averaged over 24 wins per season and had 15 players sign professional contracts either in the WNBA or with a European club team.
-Six Seminoles have been selected in the WNBA Draft since 2009, most recently Adut Bulgak being chosen in the first round by the New York Liberty in 2016.
-FSU’s last three WNBA Draft picks in Bulgak, Natasha Howard (fifth in 2014) and Jacinta Monroe (sixth in 2010) have all gone in the first round.
+"Coach Sue" has guided the Seminoles to 13 NCAA Tournaments, including three Elite Eight appearances in 2010, 2015 and 2017, five NCAA Sweet 16s in 2007, 2010, 2015.
+2016 and 2017, won a pair of gold medals with USA Basketball and has seen 31 student-athletes earn academic all-conference honors.
+Over the last nine years, Florida State has averaged over 25 wins per season and had 15 players sign professional contracts either in the WNBA or with a European club team.
+Eight Seminoles have been selected in the WNBA Draft since 2009, most recently Leticia Romero (second round by Connecticut Sun) and Kai James (third round by New York Liberty).
+Prior to that, FSU's last three WNBA Draft picks in Adut Bulgak (12th in 2016), Natasha Howard (fifth in 2014) and Jacinta Monroe (sixth in 2010) had all gone in the first round.

 Semrau is so respected among her peers in the coaching community that she was named president of the Women's Basketball Coaches Association in the summer 2013 after serving as the vice president since 2010.
 Semrau recently finished up her tenure as WBCA President following the 2014-15 season.